Ilian Mhand: International career

 Born in Belgium, Mhand also has Moroccan origins, qualifying for the two nations.

 Style of play

 Mhand has been described as a hard-working left-footed player with great technique, vision and percussion, able to easily beat the opponent in tiny spaces.

-A versatile offensively-minded player, he is able to play both as an attacking midfielder or a winger.
+Described to be offensively versatile, he is able to play both as an attacking midfielder or a winger.